iainctduncan/photobot/docs/installation_manual.md

 ## Overview of Steps:
 1) Setup up Raspberry Pi with Raspbian Jessie
 2) Get wifi working on Pi
-3) Copy the installer script on to the pi
+3) Download and run the installer script
-4) Run the installer script
+4) Configure and test

 We're going to install the Pi's operating system on an SD card, tweak it a bit,